turbot/tailpipe-docs/docs/sql/index.md

 # It's Just SQL!

-Tailpipe leverages DuckDB to provide a SQL interface to your Nginx access logs.
-You can use standard SQL syntax to analyze your web server traffic data.
+Tailpipe leverages DuckDB to provide a SQL interface to logs source from files, APIs, or S3 buckets.

 ## Basic SQL

+>![NOTE]
+> We'll switch to an aws example if the setup can be sufficiently simplied.

 Like most popular databases, DuckDB supports standard SQL syntax - If you know SQL, you already know how to query your logs!